conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

 docker-compose up -d
 ```

-Note:  You might see the error message `! conduktor-proxy The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
+Note:  You might see the warning message `! conduktor-proxy The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.

 If you do see this, it is likely that the conduktor-proxy container has still started successfully.
 Run `docker ps` and confirm you see a docker container running with the name ` conduktor-proxy`.
 You can also check the logs for this container using `docker logs -f <container id>`, looking for the messages `Proxy HTTP server started on port 8888`.

 ### Step 4: Create topics
 Create a topic on each of the backing kafka clusters, connecting to each individual Kafka cluster directly and creating topics using the Kafka console tools.
-The `europe_cars` topic is created on the cluster with hostname`kafka1_m`, which is running on port 9092, and `us_cars` is created on cluster with hostname `kafka1_s1`.
+The `europe_cars` topic is created on the cluster with hostname `kafka1_m`, which is running on port 9092, and `us_cars` is created on cluster with hostname `kafka1_s1`.

 ```bash
 docker-compose exec kafka-client \